-Applicants for entry to this course will be required to have the normal qualifications for entry to an MA Degree.
-Other graduates may be admitted to the degree if deemed to be equivalently qualified.
-As the number of places is strictly limited, it may not be possible to admit all qualified applicants.
+Applicants will be required to have the normal entry qualifications for an MA degree and other graduates may in rare cases be admitted if equivalently qualified.
+As the number of places is limited, it may not be possible to admit all qualified applicants in a given year.